 Gentei has practiced Zen for fifty years.
 He believes that everyone can access and ultimately live in blue sky mind - the vast, luminous, calm and clear mindscape that is often clouded by our own thoughts, emotions, and delusions.
 Living in Blue Sky Mind offers a series of Dharma talks, originally presented at the Sunday Family Services, with adults, children, parents, grandparents, sisters and brothers, at Daifukuji Zen Temple, in Kona, Hawaii.

-The author uses these talks to explore all the major topics in Buddhist philosophy and practice.
-In simple, straightforward prose, he explains key Buddhist concepts such as the 4 Noble Truths and the Eightfold Path, the Perfections, the Wisdoms, the 3 Refuges, the Factors of Enlightenment, and the 3 Poisons that trap us.
-Living in a Blue Sky Mind will give the beginning practitioner a very good understanding of what one might believe and do while living as a Buddhist.
-At the same time, even a long time student of Buddhism can benefit from the book’s simple reminders.
+Gentei uses these talks to explore the major topics in Zen practice.
+In simple, straightforward prose, he explains key Buddhist concepts, such as the Four Noble Truths and the Eightfold Path, the Perfections, the Wisdoms, the Three Refuges, the Factors of Enlightenment, and the Three Poisons, that trap us in confusion and limit the vast openness that we are.
+Living in Blue Sky Mind gives the beginning practitioner a clear, simple understanding of what one might believe and do while living as a Zen practitioner.
+At the same time, even long-time students of Zen can benefit from the book’s simple reminders.

-“I sincerely believe that if every human on Earth meditated regularly, and followed even the spirit of Buddha’s teachings as I have described them here, we would live in entirely different world, a world based on lovingkindness, compassion, and wisdom.”
+As Gentei writes in the introduction to Living in Blue Sky Mind: “I sincerely believe that if all humans on Earth meditated regularly, and followed even the spirit of Buddha’s teachings, as I have described here, we would live in an entirely different world, a world revolving around lovingkindness, compassion, and wisdom.”